go-home-io/website/content/docs/ecosystem/providers.md

 All providers are pre-built for two architectures: `arm32v6` and `amd64`, allowing to run `go-home` on RPi and regular machines out of the box.

-Thanks to the free OpenSource license from [Bintray](https://bintray.com) you don't need to actually download providers. `go-home` will determine required libraries and download them upon start.
+Thanks to the free OpenSource license from [Bintray](https://bintray.com) you don't need to download providers manually. `go-home` will determine required libraries and download them upon start.

-For k8s setup, to reduce data, it's suggested to use single `PersistentVolume` for all `go-home` servers.
+> For k8s setup, to reduce transferred data, it's suggested to use single `PersistentVolume` for all `go-home` servers.